|

 initial use of the building is unclear although there

-built by William le Gros after he took control of Bridlington
+castle built by William le Gros after he took control

 In the 14th Century the